oauthlib/oauthlib/docs/faq.rst

     - Pyramid `pyramid-oauthlib`_
     - Bottle `bottle-oauthlib`_

-    For other frameworks, please get in touch by opening a `GitHub issue`_, on `G+`_ or on IRC #oauthlib irc.freenode.net.
+    For other frameworks, please get in touch by opening a `GitHub issue`_ or on `Gitter OAuthLib community`_.
 If you have written an OAuthLib package that supports your favorite framework, please open a Pull Request to update the docs.